Network with Nature

 200-acre mixed woodland

-Both sites lie within urban settings and we will be setting up local volunteer groups for older, socially isolated people, groups with poor mental health and encourage school and university groups to get involved in the project and help maintain these sites.
-There will be practical physical management of the sites, ongoing ecological surveying work, tree planting, clearance, boardwalk and bird screen construction, pathway construction and lowland heath restoration.
-Embedded in this process, mental health and well-being will be improved.
+Both sites lie within urban settings and the project consisted of setting up local volunteer groups for older, socially isolated people, groups with poor mental health and encouraging school and university groups to get involved in the project and help maintain these sites.
+There was practical physical management of the sites, ongoing ecological surveying work, tree planting, clearance, boardwalk and bird screen construction, pathway construction and lowland heath restoration.
+Embedded in this process, mental health and well-being was improved.

 "Biodiversity will be increased, people will be educated, and jobs will be created"